lly02/lly02/README.md

 # Hello! 👋

-I'm Yen, I like building web application
+I'm Yen, I like building web applications

 ## 🧐 About Me